-It is my pleasure to welcome you to Methodist University Department of Physical Therapy and I thank you for your interest in the Doctor of Physical Therapy (DPT) Program.
+Welcome to the Methodist University (MU) Department of Physical Therapy.
 Physical Therapy is an exciting and rewarding profession that offers numerous opportunities in clinical practice, education, research, administration and professional service.
-I commend you on your choice of this profession as it reflects your commitment to caring for others in the context of a profession that is continually evolving to meet new demands and rising challenges in health care delivery.
+Choosing our Doctor of Physical Therapy (DPT) Program reflects your commitment to caring for others whilst meeting the ever-changing demands and rising challenges in health care delivery.

-Engage: The educational experience in the DPT program at Methodist University engages students by maintaining a low student to faculty ratio, providing faculty mentoring throughout the curriculum, providing state-of-the-art facilities, and retaining faculty that are actively engaged in the clinic and/or research.
+Engage: The MU DPT program engages you in learning, teaching and scholarship to enhance human movement.
+The educational experience engages students through a low student to faculty ratio, delivering mentoring throughout the curriculum, providing state-of-the-art facilities, and retaining dedicated faculty that truly enjoy teaching.

-On behalf of the faculty, we welcome your inquiry, invite you to navigate around our website, and learn more about our program.
-We look forward to helping you achieve your professional goals at Methodist University.
+On behalf of the faculty, we welcome you to learn more about MU DPT.
+We look forward to helping you achieve your professional goals.

 Doctor of Physical Therapy Program